An Ultimate Guide to All Beaches in Malta

 Amazing Things to do in Malta / An Ultimate Guide to all beaches in Malta

-Paradise Bay / beaches in Malta
+Paradise Bay / Best Beaches in Malta

 It’s beautifully located and the sand is velvety soft here.
 The beach is surrounded by caves and rocky inlets, making for some excellent snorkelling opportunities.